lauGutierrez/themoviedb_frontend/README.md

 ##### Start the application

+After downloading this repository, go to `src/const/moviesApi.js` and look for the following constant `API_KEY`.
+Its value should be replaced with your own generated API key.
+It can be obtained [here](https://www.themoviedb.org/settings/api).

-After downloading this repository, in the project directory you can run: `npm start`
+Once the previous configuration has been changed, in the project directory you can run: `npm start`

 This will run the application in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ##### Test the application

-3 sets of test are available (for testing series, movies and accessibility) a total of 18 tests.
+3 sets of test are available (a total of 18 tests) for testing movies, TV series and accessibility.
 To run the test, execute: `npm test`

 ### Deployed version